 The IEA was founded in 1950 as a Non Governmental Organization, at the instigation of the Social Sciences Department of UNESCO.
 It has since its creation maintained information and consultative relations with UNESCO and is since 1973 a federated member of the International Social Science Council.

 Its aim from the beginning has been to promote personal contacts and mutual understanding among economists in different parts of the world through the organisation of scientific meetings, through common research programmes and by means of publications of an international character on problems of current importance.

-To fulfil its aims, the IEA has always given priority to high scientific standards and has been fortunate in having secured the following outstanding economists to serve as Presidents:
+To fulfill its aims, the IEA has always given priority to high scientific standards and has been fortunate in having secured the following outstanding economists to serve as Presidents:

 Past presidents of the IEA: 1986 to present

 Click here for the Statutes of the International Economic Association.

 The IEA is in effect a federation of national academic associations or committees representing the economists of each country.
 It does not have individual members.
-Its Member Associations at the present time number 62 (including eight associate members and one regional member).
+Its Member Associations at the present time number 69 (including fifteen associate members and one regional member).
 This does not however mean that economists from countries which are not represented by a Member Association do not take part in the IEA's work and meetings.
 In the implementation of each project, invitations are sent to those individuals or research institutes - regardless of nationality - which appear in the circumstances to be best qualified to make a serious contribution to the study of the subject chosen.